Political Killings Task Team (South African Police)

-The Political Killings Task Team (PKTT) was an investigative task team established by the South African Police Service (SAPS) in 2018 to investigate politically motivated murders, primarily in KwaZulu-Natal.
+The Political Killings Task Team (PKTT) is an investigative task team established by the South African Police Service (SAPS) in 2018 to investigate politically motivated murders, primarily in KwaZulu-Natal.

-The task team became the focus of national attention and controversy on 6 July 2025 after its outrageous disbandment directive by Police Minister Senzo Mchunu in December 2024.
+The task team became the focus of national attention and controversy on 6 July 2025 after its disbandment directive by Police Minister Senzo Mchunu in December 2024.

-As of late 2025, the PKTT remains in partial operation after Masemola ordered dockets back to it.
+As of late 2025, the PKTT remains in full operation after Masemola ordered dockets to be returned to it.
 The decision is pending final parliamentary recommendations.
 Minister Mchunu confirmed that although a directive existed, the unit had not been fully shut down.